SAP-samples/btp-sac-forecast/documentation/discover/sap-analytics-cloud/README.md

    * SAP Community : [Data Modeling and Wrangling](https://community.sap.com/topics/cloud-analytics/modeling)
    * Video playlist: [How to Create Data model with Live Data Connections](https://www.youtube.com/watch?v=VViYrORQPgA)

-2. A story is the presentation layer on top of the model and data and can be designed as a dashboard or a report.
+2. A story is the presentation layer on top of the model and data and can be designed as a dashboard or a report :
    * SAP Community : [Stories](https://community.sap.com/topics/cloud-analytics/stories-reporting-exploration#stories)

 3. SAP Tutorial Mission :